Free voice over: it's possible, but is it cost-effective?

 Why can't a cheap voiceover be good?

-If someone offers a voiceover for free or for a tip, it's simply not their job, in other words it's not what they earn their living from - and for good reason!
+If someone is willing to do a voiceover for free or for a tip, it's simply not their job, in other words it's not what they earn their living from - and for good reason!
 And the result is invariably mediocre.
 You know the saying "you pay peanuts, you get monkeys"?

 It's obvious that, as in all professions, talented voice-overs don't have to work on the cheap.
 On the one hand, they offer a professional service and if they work well, they are in demand and therefore don't have to sell themselves on price, since they can sell themselves on talent.
 I talk about the relationship between rates and professionalism in my article Hands Of The Loot.

-On the other hand, real voice over talent have invested in their craft to nurture their talent and develop their skills.
+On the other hand, any true professional French voice actor (or any professional voice actor) has invested in their craft to nurture their talent and develop their skills.
 Some have invested heavily in a professional recording studio, with top-of-the-range equipment, and simply can't afford to work for a pittance.
 Like everyone else, they have a family to feed, rent or a mortgage to pay, and so on and so forth.

 Voice over: an essential element to be considered as such